-A 2:2 degree in biological sciences or other relevant science subject.
+A 2:2 honours degree, or equivalent, in biological sciences or a related subject.

 Months of entry

 This MSc course prepares you for a career protecting biodiversity in a range of natural, agricultural and urban ecosystems around the world.
 Throughout your course, you'll be in the field learning about conservation issues and the constraints posed by budgets, policy and legislation.
 Through fieldwork in the Peak District, you'll receive training in the principles of experimental design and data collection, equipping you with the key skills to plan and manage your own conservation projects.

 You'll develop an understanding of how environmental change can impact biodiversity and how the effective management of ecosystems can positively impact both biodiversity and the ecosystem itself.